binkley/homebrewery-files/warpipes.md

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a _Long Rest_.

+_**Giving the Thumb.**_ As an _Action_ cast [Vicious Mockery](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#ViciousMockery).

-_**Good or Ill.**_ As an _Action_ you play a steady drone until the start of your next turn and require _Concentration_.
+_**Good or Ill.**_ As an _Action_ play a steady drone with _Concentration_ until the start of your next turn.
 You can add or subtract d4 as a _Reaction_ to any ability check, attack roll, or saving throw of a creature within 60 ft.
 You can do this after the d20 is rolled, but before the outcome is determined.
+If you use your _Reaction_ you stop playing.

 #### Changing the Tune